Investments

 RFF targets distribution growth of 4% per annum.
 Income growth is achieved through lease indexation, productivity improvements and conversion of assets to higher and better use.

-RFF owns a diversified portfolio of agricultural assets predominantly leased to corporate operators.
-Historically RFF assets have been acquired in sectors where Australia has a comparative advantage and RFM has operational experience.
+RFF seeks to own a diversified portfolio of agricultural assets predominantly leased to corporate operators.
+Historically assets have been acquired in sectors where Australia has a comparative advantage and RFM has operational experience.

-Information on three key elements of RFF’s strategy including lessee selection, diversification and acquisitions and developments is included below.
+Information on additional key elements of RFF’s strategy including lessee selection, diversification and acquisitions and developments is included below.

 Lessees

-RFF lessees predominantly consist of corporate entities, representing 79% of FY24 forecast income.
+Lessees predominantly consist of corporate entities, representing approximately 80% of FY24 forecast income.
 Several of these entities are also listed on domestic or international securities exchanges, either directly or via their parent entity.

 Corporate lessees by sector 1